 (since, without the added -1, the maximum value of both edges combined is 1 + 1 = 2.
-And 2 minus 1 will get us back to 1.
-Quick maths.)
+And 2 minus 1 will get us back to 1.)

 One last thing, the colors are inverted.
 White means higher values, which means more noise.
 And we want the most noise to be in the middle and not around the edges.

-So add a ‘One Minus’ node (which is literally a node that does ‘1 – value’) to invert these colors.
+So add a ‘One Minus’ node (which is a node that does ‘1-x’) to invert these colors.

 Now there’s white where the noise should be, and black where it shouldn’t be.

-The output of the Texture node can be plugged back into the Color input of the Shader, and the One Minus node should be multiplied by the noise output.
+The output of the Texture node can be plugged back into the Color input of the Shader, and the One Minus node should be multiplied with the noise output.

 Add a ‘Clamp’ node between the One Minus and the Multiply node, since the One Minus will probably create lots of negative values we can now simply cut off (which is what Clamp does).